matthewjumpsoffbuildings/vue-pug-plugin/README.md

 # pug-vue-loader

-A loader that compiles pug templates into HTML specifically for use in Vue component templates.
-Forked from [yyx990803/pug-plain-loader](https://github.com/yyx990803/pug-plain-loader)
+A loader that compiles [pug](https://github.com/pugjs/pug) templates into HTML specifically for use in Vue component templates.
+Forked from [yyx990803/pug-plain-loader](https://github.com/yyx990803/pug-plain-loader), added an AST modifying plugin to convert native pug syntax into an AST that Vue will understand

 The motivation for this fork is to add first-class pug language support in the context of Vue components.
 Instead of writing an ugly mish-mash of pug _and_ Vue syntax in your component, eg: